A Guide For Families Looking To Help Their Addicted Teenagers

 Where To Start With Finding Help

 If there’s a strong possibility or reason for a family to believe their teen needs help with addiction, knowing where to start is critical.
-Medical and health professionals are the best place to go first since it is extremely important to know what substance they’re addicted to, and if they are even taking substances in the first place.
+Health professionals are the best place to go first for medical advice since it is extremely important to know what substance they’re addicted to, and if they are even taking substances in the first place.

 Overall, this assessment will help determine the extent of a teen’s addiction, and whether they would recommend the child receive treatment of some kind.